grt4/Fetcher/README.md

-Program that automates analysis of files for malicious content using different APIs.
+Fetcher is a program that automates analysis of files for malicious content using static analysis techniques and famous APIs.

 ## Installation